FallTalk/Fallout4-Substance-Painter-DDS-Exporter/README.md

 **Changes made:**

 * Instead of the suffixes and dds options being defined in the py script, these are now defined by you, the user, simply click the add button each time you want to define a new suffix and a dds option for that suffix and define them in the input and dropdown menu.

+* Profiling system so you can have dedicated suffix-formats for different games or projects.

 * DDS Options available are: BC1_UNORM, BC2_UNORM, BC3_UNORM, BC4_UNORM, BC5_UNORM, BC6H_UF16, BC7_UNORM, R8G8B8A8_UNORM, R16G16B16A16_UNORM, R16G16B16A16_FLOAT, R32G32B32A32_FLOAT.